-- Greenhouse Gas Emissions from Energy
+Greenhouse Gas Emissions from Energy 💧

 Annual greenhouse gas emissions from energy consumption have declined since 2006.
+Yet, the recent upturn in emissions has taken us off the necessary trajectory, established by state policy, to avoid the worst impacts of climate change.

+Vulnerabilities are reduced through a transition to a diverse mix of safe, renewable energy sources that are relatively invulnerable to disruption or depletion over the long term.

+Energy from Renewable Sources

-These data do not reflect ongoing research to better calculate climate impacts from different energy sources such as methane leakage from natural gas. - Vulnerabilities are reduced through a transition to a diverse mix of safe, renewable energy sources that are relatively invulnerable to disruption or depletion over the long term. - The portion of NJ's total energy that comes from renewable sources has increased from 2.6% in 2006 to 4.2% in 2012. - The distribution of costs and benefits of the energy system is equitable.
-The needs of all people and segments of the economy are met consistently at affordable and predictable costs. - Affordability of Energy
+The portion of NJ's total energy that comes from renewable sources has steadily risen since 2005.

+The distribution of costs and benefits of the energy system is equitable.
+The needs of all people and segments of the economy are met consistently at affordable and predictable costs.

+Affordability of Energy

-There are currently no readily available data and analysis showing the percentage of households that spend more than 6% of their budgets on energy. - Resilient, diverse, and reliable energy infrastructure delivers high quality energy when and where it is needed, with minimal vulnerability to market, technical, political, operational, or environmental threats, both gradual (e.g., sea level rise, infrastructure aging) and sudden (e.g., extreme weather, terrorism, supply disruptions). - Outages and Reliability There are currently no readily available statewide data and analysis showing the percentage of time that energy is unavailable in the quantity and quality needed to end consumers. - Vulnerability to Climate Change There is no available proactive, predictive statewide measure of the probability of energy infrastructure failure due to climate change-related factors (such as flooding, extreme weather, changes in water supply). - Risks to human health from the extraction, production, and consumption of energy are minimized. - There is no available combined measure of the risks posed by all harmful energy emissions or waste, and also by energy-related public health and safety incidents.
+There are currently no readily available data and analysis showing the percentage of households that spend more than 6% of their budgets on energy.

+Resilient, diverse, and reliable energy infrastructure delivers high quality energy when and where it is needed, with minimal vulnerability to market, technical, political, operational, or environmental threats, both gradual (e.g., sea level rise, infrastructure aging) and sudden (e.g., extreme weather, terrorism, supply disruptions).

+Outages and Reliability

+There are currently no readily available statewide data and analysis showing the percentage of time that energy is unavailable in the quantity and quality needed to end consumers.

+Vulnerability to Climate Change

+There is no available statewide measure of the probability of energy infrastructure failure due to climate change-related factors (such as flooding, extreme weather, changes in water supply).

+Risks to human health from the extraction, production, and consumption of energy are minimized.

+Health Risks from the Energy System

+There is no available composite measure of the risks posed by all harmful energy-related emissions, and waste together with public health and safety incidents.